atait/klayout-ipc/README.md

     - An action is taken.
 In this case, load that file into the current view
 5. [process #2: lyipc] closes the socket and continues execution

-### Other use cases
+### Other uses
+- Animation: timed sequence of layouts
 - Tracing: refresh display at every step of the program
-- Animation: timed sequence of layouts
-- (future?)
-Multi-core layout builds: like multithreading, but on separate CPU's – they need to communicate
+- (future) Behavioral unit tests: Test whether code changes break previous layout behavior by keeping a reference.gds and creating a test.gds, then send them to klayout's visual diff tool.

 ## Installation
 #### From salt package manager